vaguiarpulido/covid19-research/README.md

 4. Prediction of conserved interactions between viral RNA and human RNA-binding proteins (RBPs).
 5. Prediction of viral sequence variants potentially affecting host response.

-To our knowledge, this is the *first meta-analysis to predict host factors that play a specific role in SARS-CoV-2 pathogenesis, distinct from other respiratory viruses*.

-This GitHub repository contains the code to reproduce the analyses included in our manuscript submission.

 <figure>
   <p align="center">
   <img src="Fig1.png" width="700" align="center">
   </p>
 </figure>

+To our knowledge, this is the *first meta-analysis to predict host factors that play a specific role in SARS-CoV-2 pathogenesis, distinct from other respiratory viruses*.

+This GitHub repository contains the code to reproduce the analyses included in our manuscript submission ([preprint available on bioRxiv](https://www.biorxiv.org/content/10.1101/2020.07.28.225581v1)).